daviddwk/freefish/README.md

 ```

 ## Selecting a Tank
 A tank is specified with the `-t` or `--tank` flag followed by the name of a single tank.
-If a tank is not provided, the entire terminal will used.
+If a tank is not provided, a blank tank that dynamically takes the size of your terminal will be used.
 ```
 -t <tank>
 ```